ToxicDonkeyButts/fifth-equilux/Monsters/Homunculus.md

 **Challenge** 0 (10 XP)

 ***Telepathic Bond***.
-While the homunculus is on the same plane of existence as its master, it can magically convey what it senses to its master, and the two can communicate telepathically.
+The homunculus can magically convey what it senses to its master, and the two can communicate telepathically.

 ###### Actions